 Latin America must find a way to tell the world what the region and its countries are about, in order to convey stronger and better brand associations.
 With focus shifting to Asia and Middle East as the ‘ones to watch’ (especially China, United Arab Emirates, South Korea, Israel and Qatar), entering and staying in the international spotlight will be challenging.

-Want to know more about country brands in Latin America?
-Read our interview with Gustavo Koniszczer, Managing Director of FutureBrand Spanish Latin America.
+More about country brands in Latin America in our interview with Gustavo Koniszczer.